Configure User Authentication using Windows Credentials

 To configure the Reflection for Secure IT client

-- Start the Reflection for Secure IT Client for Windows.
+- Start Reflection for Secure IT Windows Client.

 - Open the Reflection Secure Shell Settings dialog box (Connection > Connection Setup > Security).